logan-bobo/RedHat_Vagrant_Lab/README.md

 # RedHat_Vagrant_Lab

-A simple lab to provide agaility in machine provisining when studying for RHCSE and RHCE
+A simple lab to provide agaility in machine provisining when studying for RHCSA and RHCE

 ### Prerequisites
 * Vagrant